cameronxdx-cloud/Day-Trading/Reversal Patterns/Technical Chart Patterns.md

 - Bounce when we come into support
 - Equal low on the re test
 - Once it breaks the neckline, upward trend.

+# Head and Shoulders / Inverted
+A more reliable version of the double top / bottom

+Involves ==**three== unequal highs or lows**, with the middle level being the highest / lowest.

+Pullbacks form a "neck line" that provides confirmation for entry point.